 It is important to remember that the performance appraisal reflects this appraisal period and it is not a generic version that can be used year after year.

-A special appraisal is always used as a follow-up to an overall rating of “Below Performance Standards”.
-The Employee Relations Services team in Human Resources will work closely with the supervisor in preparing a detailed addendum to the appraisal and to establish a plan of action for correcting performance issues.
-A follow up special appraisal should be completed 60 days from the date the “Below Standards” appraisal was issued.
+A special appraisal is always used as a follow-up to an overall rating of “Unsatisfactory(1) ”.
+The Employee Relations Division of the Department of Human Resources will work closely with the supervisor in preparing a detailed addendum to the appraisal and to establish a plan of action for correcting performance issues.
+A follow up special appraisal should be completed 60 days from the date the “Unsatisfactory(1)” appraisal was issued.
 At the supervisor’s discretion and with Human Resources approval, an employee may be given an additional extended 60 days.

 Special Appraisals can also be used during the appraisal period to recognize an employee whose performance has significantly changed since the last appraisal was given.